Luis Garcia Player Props: Nationals vs. Rays

 Rays Pitching Rankings (2022)

-- Rays pitchers combined to allow 172 total home runs at a clip of 1.1 per game (15th in baseball).
+- Rays pitchers combined to surrender 172 total home runs at a clip of 1.1 per game (15th in the league).

+- McClanahan (1-0) makes the start for the Rays, his second of the season.

+- His most recent time out was on Thursday against the Detroit Tigers, when the lefty went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.